Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 The Empiricist - according to Kant - is ever forced to equate empirical reality with morality. [^1] The political moralist who adapts his maxims to phenomenal appearances imputes his notion of practical wisdom to the Divine.
 The moral politician on the other hand for whom the categorical imperative represents an absolute norm, realizes that the lawful organization of government implies a coincidence of the moral attitude in all particular wills.
 Though the weight of tradition may preclude an immediate modification of institutions the moral law ever guides his quest, a beacon to follow, an aim to attain.
 The political moralist knows men, but the moral politician understands Man, in the dignity of whose personality resides the only possibility of conceiving a duty, the sole guide to moral action.

-Thus politics becomes a task of giving effect to man's
+Thus politics becomes a task of giving effect to man's transcendental vision of the numina which underly all visible workings.

 [^1]: Kant - Eternal Peace - Friedrich op. cit. p.
 469.

-The Philosophy of History - Derived from the Categorical Imperative
+### The Philosophy of History - Derived from the Categorical Imperative

 Just as Kant's metaphysical theory had given meaning to the transcendental experience of freedom, so his categorical imperative determines man's political duties.
 "Morals when conceived as the totality of absolutely binding laws according to which we ought to act is in itself practice in the objective sense.
 It is therefore a paradox to say that one can not do (what one ought to do) once the authoritativeness of this concept of duty is acknowledged." [^1] With this assertion of the absolute pervasiveness of the moral law begins the Appendix to Kant's Essay on Eternal Peace.
 No conflict can exist between theory and practice in the political realm any more than in the moral.
 The categorical imperative applies to all activity, in every field, its possibility postulated by its very conception. [^2]